 Epoxy/Acrylics are sold premixed and dry in about an hour.
 These products have more in common with traditional paint, which may make them less durable than two-part epoxies.
 They do offer better floor protection than standard paint, though, so they are well-suited for interior floors that don’t experience much traffic or moisture.

 Visit Us Today

-Stop by Coatings Hub Norcal in San Jose, CA, to learn more about the epoxy floor coatings we have in stock.
+Stop by Coatings Hub Norcal in Jamestown and San Jose, CA, to learn more about the epoxy floor coatings we have in stock.
 Our experts are happy to listen and can help you determine the right product for your floors.